 I spent a lot of that morning and afternoon thinking about how our baby would be snuggled into that gown, and wondered what it would be like to meet her.
 I knew that today was the day.

 Most of the day was uneventful, until everything progressed within the blink of an eye.
 I called the nurse, and she confirmed that “it was time.”
 I immediately started crying as I knew I was minutes away from meeting our baby girl.

 Adalie Grace Potts was born on June 30, 2017 at 5:24pm.
 She was tiny, but perfectly made, measuring 7 inches long, and weighing just over half of a pound.

-When I was discharged the following day, just as I had imagined, leaving her was one of the most difficult things I’ve ever done.
+When I was discharged the following day, leaving her was one of the most difficult things I’ve ever done.
 I don’t know why this happened, and maybe I never will.
 I do know that Adalie was not meant to grow up in this world.
 I questioned, “why us,” a lot, but then I began to question, “why not us?”
 My heart is broken, and continues to break for anybody else faced with such a tragic situation.

 It is so easy to feel alone or even guilty after a miscarriage, stillbirth, or infant loss.
 I don’t think there is anything that can be said or done to make the situation better.
 What can be done is breaking the silence afterward.
 In my next post, I will talk about my journey so far through the healing process – both physically and emotionally.

 4 comments on “My Labor & Delivery Story”

 OMG,,,took me a while to finish reading this through tears!
 God Bless you guys!